- Symptoms of Piles: Feeling of bowels are still full after going to toilet

 Piles - Overview

-Piles (Hemorrhoids) are enlarged or swollen, painful veins of anal canal.
+Piles (Hemorrhoids) are enlarged or swollen, painful veins of the anal canal.
 They are usually caused by increased pressure on the pelvic and rectal veins and are mostly related to constipation, diarrhea and straining to pass a stool.
 They can be dry or may bleed.
 Piles can be very itchy and painful.
-They can also be caused by obesity, lifting heavy objects, and by pregnancy.
-Unless they are very severe, they can be easily treated with a natural remedy like unfiltered, unpasteurized and raw Apple Cider Vinegar.
+They can also be caused by obesity, lifting heavy objects, and by pregnancy (in females).
+Unless they are very severe, they can be easily treated with a natural remedy like unfiltered, unpasteurized and raw Apple Cider Vinegar with Mother and piles care capsules.

 Types of Piles